-According to James Montgomery Boice (see last post if you missed it), if you asked people to honestly describe their needs, they might describe one as: “We have minds.
+According to James Boice (see last post in the series), if you asked people to honestly describe their needs, they might describe one as: “We have minds.
 So we have a need to know things rightly, to understand.
 We need wisdom.”
 In Isaiah 9:6, Jesus, the Christ of Christmas, is described as our Wonderful Counselor, who meets our need for wisdom.

 But what is wisdom?
 Wisdom is about taking the right action, not about being book smart, or accumulating facts.
 You don’t need to be brilliant to have wisdom.
 Wisdom looks forward.
 It is proactive and specific to you.
 Nobody else’s situation is your situation, and nobody else has the same history, relationships, abilities, and resources.
 Your path is your own.